sanika79/defect_detection/README.md

 - We use the validation set for testing and inference since we do not have a large number of samples in the overall dataset with defects to test our 'defect detection' model.

+- Since pixel accuracy can be misleading if the dataset is imbalanced (e.g., 95% background, 5% defects) and the model predicting all background will get ~95% accuracy.
+We stick to Dice score.

 ### Mean dice score on validation set

 | Metric        | Value (Test 2)  |  Value (Test 3) |